19 Jul Commercial Leases: The Top 10 Things Landlords and Tenants Need To Know

 4. As a landlord, should I have a lawyer to assist me with a new lease?

-In regards to a new lease, you should engage a lawyer to assist, keeping in mind that conveyancers can be just as capable of drafting a well structured, secure lease.
+In regards to a new lease, you should engage wills and estate lawyers Adelaide to assist, keeping in mind that conveyancers can be just as capable of drafting a well structured, secure lease.